Applying for your student loan

 - Student Awards Agency for Scotland

 You can apply via the online form.
-However, the online form does not allow for multiple study abroad or work placement details.
-If you are attending more than one University, or have more than one work placement, or have a year split between study abroad and work placement, you may find it easier to complete a paper form so that you can write in all the details.
+However, the online form does not allow for multiple placement details.
+If you have more than one work placement, or have a year split between study abroad and work placement, you may find it easier to complete a paper form so that you can write in all the details.
 SFE students can download a paper form from the Gov.uk website.
 SFW, SFNI, and SAAS students can download a form from their loan provider's website.

-Take extra care to complete your application correctly, with all the details of where you will be and whether you will be on a placement year studying abroad or working (UK or abroad).
+Take extra care to complete your application correctly, with all the details of where you will be and whether you will be on a placement year studying abroad or working (UK or abroad), and if you will be on the Erasmus+ Programme.
 The funding you will receive is based on the information you provide in your loan application.

 Information youll need